 Created to mark the much-anticipated return of MJ to basketball for the 2001-2002 NBA season as part of the Washington Wizards, the AJ XVII initially made waves on the sneaker scene for its elevated price tag—the highest of all Jordans ever.

 But the cost wasn’t the only noteworthy aspect of the sneaker.
-It was also inspired by jazz music, drawing parallels between the genre’s improvisational qualities and MJ’s own ability to ad-lib on the court, and originally came in a metal briefcase with a CD-ROM.
+Jazz music also inspired it, drawing parallels between the genre’s improvisational qualities and MJ’s ability to ad-lib on the court.
+It originally came in a metal briefcase with a CD-ROM.

 Air Jordan XIX: Released in 2004